marmelroy/Format/README.md

 General.Distance // 30 feet
 ```

-Please note that the distance formatter assumes the number represents the distance in meters before converting and formatting it to the current locale's preferred unit.
+The distance formatter assumes the number represents the distance in meters before converting and formatting it to the current locale's preferred unit.

 ## Address Formatting